 - Branding and terminology.

-- Use design terminology.
+- Articulate an understanding of design terminology.

-- Create branding for a defined project.
+- Create brand strategy for a defined project.

 - Work across the Adobe platform to create design solutions.